Sex, Girls, and Shame: When Girls Don’t Get to Cultivate Their Own Desire

 I wonder how my experiences with sex as a teenager might have been different, if instead of being angry at me, my mom had said “How are you feeling about this?”

-What if she had asked me questions and given me a chance to talk about my experience?
+After making sure I was responsible (the lifeguard and I did in fact use condoms), what if she had asked me questions and given me a chance to talk about my experience?
 What if she had inquired about what it was like, whether there was anything about it I didn’t like or wished had been different?
 What if she had spoken to me as though my experience were legitimate?

 If that had happened, maybe I would’ve understood that my desires matter, that my experience matters.
 Maybe that would’ve been the better lesson.
 Because many women grow up rarely considering their feelings and desires in relation to sex.
 I had sex with the lifeguard because I was curious, not because I felt sexual desire.
 I also did it because I wanted to be cool.
 But I didn’t understand how to navigate these different feelings.
+I could’ve used some help with that.

 What I See in My Practice

-I think this is partially because no one asks women about their own desires when they are young and beginning to naturally think about sex.
+I think this is partially because no one asks women about their own desires when they are young and beginning to think about sex.
 What men want still gets centered and good girls are taught to restrain themselves.

 There is less shame today, but still a lot of shame for women.
 Many women I work with still worry about whether their “number” of partners is too high, or if they are having sex too soon or waiting too long based on how they think men will feel.
 It’s no wonder so many women grow up feeling disconnected from their needs, their bodies, and their pleasure.
 Changing that script starts with being asked, “What do you want?
 What feels good for you?
 What matters to you?”